The American Academy of Business Journal

 Dr. Scarlett C. Wesley, University of Kentucky, KY

 Soft skills, which are a combination of personal qualities and interpersonal skills that help an employer perform their job, are an increasingly important concern to businesses and academia.
 A cross-sectional survey of faculty and industry leaders was conducted using an existing survey instrument validated by Crawford, Lang, Fink, Dalton and Fielitz (2011).
 Faculty who were members of retailing and tourism management professional organizations were solicited to participate in the study.
 Industry leaders were identified through existing student internship relationships.
 To determine if faculty and industry leader’s perceptions of the importance of soft skills were similar or different, both samples were asked to rank the order of importance of the soft skills and their characteristics.
 Variations in the importance of soft skills and their characteristics were reported between the faculty and businesses.
 While communication was identified as the most important soft skill by both sample groups, leadership was reported as the least important for faculty and industry leaders.
 A limitation of the study was the variation in the sample sizes between the student, faculty and industry sample.
 The strength of this study lies in the ability to provide evidence for the need to compare soft skills research results for retailing and tourism management students.
 Soft skills are found to be important to both groups, but differences indicate faculty and industry need to work together to clarify exactly what soft skills student’s need to successfully compete for employment in the retailing and tourism management field.
-As the work world continues to change, employers seek workers who have soft skills that support their knowledge base.

 Tax Fraud Remains Steady

 Dr. Denise de la Rosa, Grand Valley State University, MI

 Dennis C. Stovall, Grand Valley State University, MI